 Without treatment, the survival rate for someone with AIDS is about 3 years.
 That number decreases if they get an infection or cancer as a result of their weakened immune system.

 With treatment, though, the survival rate for HIV and even AIDS is much better.
-In the United States, most people with HIV do not develop AIDS because effective ART stops disease progression.
-People with HIV who are diagnosed early can have a life span that is about the same as someone like them who does not HIV, according to HIV.gov.
+In the United States, most people with HIV don’t develop AIDS because effective ART stops disease progression.

 Questions to ask your doctor